 The LASIK procedure at Wolstan & Goldberg is safe and effective.
 It usually takes less than 20 minutes from start to finish.
 When you enter the treatment room, you’ll lie comfortably on a bed positioned under the laser system.
 Your eye doctor will place numbing drops in your eyes, ensuring that you remain comfortable throughout the entire experience.
 A small device will gently hold your eyelids open to prevent blinking during the procedure.

+The first step involves creating a corneal flap with a laser.
+During this, you may feel some pressure but not pain.
+The LASIK surgeon then carefully folds back this flap to access the inner layers of the cornea.
+Next, you’ll focus on a target light while another laser reshapes your cornea according to your personalized treatment plan.
+This laser makes a soft clicking sound as it works.
 After reshaping the cornea, your LASIK surgeon carefully repositions the flap, which acts as a natural bandage to help your eyes heal quickly.
 The entire process for both eyes usually finishes within 15 minutes, after which you’ll rest briefly while your doctor evaluates the initial results.

 How to Prepare for LASIK